 3. Determine the baking surface

 What you bake the pie on depends largely on the oven.
-For most ovens — like conveyor or deck ovens — people use baking screens.
+For most types of ovens — like conveyor or deck ovens — people use baking screens.
 If using a wood-fired oven (which is what we're using in the video for our New York style pie), you can prepare the pizza on a peel and cook it right on the oven surface.
 It’s important to flour the peel.
 You can use semolina flour, corn meal, corn starch — anything that will not make the dough stick to the peel.

 4. Drape dough over knuckles and stretch from edge